cerebralnomad/cli_password_generator/README.md

 positional arguments:
   length        Desired password length.
 If not specified, default is 12

-optional arguments:
+optional arguments:\n
-  -h, --help    show this help message and exit --symbol, -s  Include all symbols in the password --limit, -l   Limit symbols used to !@#$%&*
+  -h, --help    show this help message and exit\n --symbol, -s  Include all symbols in the password\n --limit, -l   Limit symbols used to !@#$%&*\n

 examples: